Azure-Samples/azure-search-java-samples/search-java-getting-started/README.md

   - java
   - rest
 name: Get started with Azure Search in Java
-description: "Demonstrates fundamental Azure Search operations in a Java console app."
+description: "Demonstrates fundamental Azure Search operations in a Java console app.
+This is more advanced than the quickstart.
+It handles retries and supports the Rooms complex collection in the Hotels demo data set."
 products:
   - azure
   - azure-search